 53) What is an Error in Software Testing?

-Since we all are humans it is evident to make a mistake.
+Since we are all humans, it is inevitable to make mistakes.
 Correspondingly, an error is a similar case that happens in software testing due to some missing scenario in the requirements, some issues in design, or some mistakes in the implementation.

 54) What are Statement testing and statement coverage in white box testing?